nemo0622/pokeemerald-expansion/README.md

 ### Future Plans:
 - More FRLG-style NPCs to add some variation to the overworld
     - Also includes more matching portraits to show when talking
-    - Make palette shift at night!
-Should be something in overworld.c
 - [EV/IV Editor](https://github.com/pret/pokeemerald/wiki/Add-a-EV---IV-Stat-Editor-UI), maybe unlocked by giving Professor Cozmo the meteorite in Fallarbor
 - HM System workaround - meet NPC's and Pokémon throughout your journey that you can call upon to help!
     - Ex: "Timburr's Timber" in Rustboro City will send helpful Timburr's to cut down trees for you